Jursdotme/imodul/README.md

 ## – A Page builing framework for Wordpress

 #### Description:
 iModul for Wordpress is a system for building advanced layouts yet easy enough to use for clients.
-It is based on an original concept from iModul CMS by [Web&Co.](www.webogco.dk)
+It is based on an original concept from iModul CMS by [Web&Co.](www.webogco.dk).
+It is built around Foundation markup and is meant to be used It is set up to be fully costumizable so feel free to add your own stuff.

 #### Requirements
 - [Advanced Custom Fields](http://www.advancedcustomfields.com/) Wordpress plugin .